 So, this required investigation, checking with colleagues from other countries, and everything we usually do to make sure our translations are understood in all of Latin America.

 With over 12 million copies sold worldwide within the first 20 days of the game’s release, how crucial do you think localization has been to a game of this magnitude?

 Marina: I like to think the localization of Elden Ring has been crucial for the success of the game globally.
-It allows players from different parts of the world to experience the game in their own language, which adds to the overall immersive experience.
-I’d like to take this moment to thank the localization team for all their amazing work, as well as give a shout out to the Latin American team that worked with Guido and I: Mauricio Videla, Candela Blanco, Paula Morguen, Belén Ferreri, Luis Mondragón, Carolina Nass, and Raquel Seijo.
-I’m very proud of the work we did for this game and it feels great to have contributed to bringing this game to the Latin American community!
+It allows players from around the world to experience the game in their own language, which adds to the overall immersive experience.
+I’d like to take this moment to thank the localization team for all their amazing work, as well as give a shout-out to the Latin American team that worked with Guido and I: Mauricio Videla, Candela Blanco, Paula Morguen, Belén Ferreri, Luis Mondragón, Carolina Nass, and Raquel Seijo.
+I’m very proud of the work we did for this game, and it feels great to have contributed to bringing this game to the Latin American community!

-I’ve been a gamer for over 30 years now and for me, this sub-genre that was created with Dark Souls, and Bloodborne took the next step in its evolution with Elden Ring.
-Not only adding new elements to the souls-borne genre, like a rich open world and a much more deep and immersive storytelling experience but also gameplay-wise, with hundreds of weapons, spells, and possibilities to experience the game.
-Elden Ring is truly a masterpiece that gamers all around the world deserve to enjoy in their own native language.
+I’ve been a gamer for over 30 years now, and for me, this sub-genre that was created with Dark Souls and Bloodborne took the next step in its evolution with Elden Ring.
+Not only adding new elements to the souls-borne genre, like a rich open world and a much deeper and immersive storytelling experience, but also gameplay-wise, with hundreds of weapons, spells, and possibilities to experience the game.
+Elden Ring is truly a masterpiece that gamers worldwide deserve to enjoy in their native language.
 I couldn’t be happier to work alongside a team that participated in the localization of (in my opinion) this year’s GOTY.